The Associate (ACIOB) and Incorporated (ICIOB) grades closed to new members on 1 July 2015.

 Who is this for?

-This process is only available for existing Incorporate and Associate members who do not meet our current academic requirements for Chartered Membership.
+This process is only available for existing Incorporated and Associate members who do not meet our current academic requirements for Chartered Membership.

 What do you need to do?